dylanmsu/Ultrasonic_Phased_Array/README.md

 - **S00_AXI**: AXI slave port
 - **pmod_out**: this port goes directly to a Pmod port on the FPGA-board and drives the transducer board.

 The AXI peripheral IP_block generates the delayed signals and outputs them as a 25 bit vector.
-This vector is split into 5x 5 bit vectors that enter the seializer.
+This vector is split into 5x 5 bit vectors by the xlslice blocks.
+The 5 bit vectors enter the seializer.
 The data is then clocked bit by bit to the output.

 ### Implementation
 [<img src="Vivado\block_diagram\top_level_design.svg"/>]()